-When we are harmed by another, our view of the world changes and there is no guidebook or set rules on how to process and deal with that shift in our perceptions.
+When we are harmed by another, our view of the world changes, and there is no guidebook or set rules on how to process and deal with that shift in our perceptions.
 Carrying on with our lives in the same manner as we did before is often just not possible.

 After a 62% drop in the number of victims of violent crime across America between 1994 and 2015, this rate is once again on the rise.

 In 2018 there were 3.3 million people who had been the victim of a violent crime in the US, an increase of 604,000 from 2015.
-This increase came from cases of rape and sexual assault, aggravated assault and simple assault according to the United States Bureau of Justice Statistics’ National Crime Victimization Survey (NCVS).
-Furthermore, less people are reporting violent victimizations to police than they were prior to 2015.
+This increase came from cases of rape and sexual assault, aggravated assault, and simple assault according to the United States Bureau of Justice Statistics’ National Crime Victimization Survey (NCVS).
+Furthermore, fewer people are reporting violent victimizations to police than they were prior to 2015.

 Being the victim of a criminal act can be extremely traumatic and its impacts can last for months or even years.
-Laurence Miller in his paper ‘Psychotherapy of Crime Victims: Treating the Aftermath of Interpersonal Violence’ states that 40 to 70% of people who have experienced crime related traumas have then been diagnosed with Post Traumatic Stress Disorder (PTSD).
+Laurence Miller in his paper ‘Psychotherapy of Crime Victims: Treating the Aftermath of Interpersonal Violence’ states that 40 to 70% of people who have experienced crime-related traumas have then been diagnosed with Post Traumatic Stress Disorder (PTSD).
 Anxiety and depression are also very common among crime victims with issues of substance abuse sometimes arising in their attempts to cope with the symptoms they have been left with.
 Family members of crime victims can also suffer trauma and psychological symptoms leaving them struggling to cope and severely impacting their daily lives.

 Often there are ongoing court cases that also need to be dealt with.
-There could be a trial where a victim is required to give evidence, relive their experience and potentially be cross-examined in court.
-All of these areas can produce ongoing stress and anxiety and induce psychological symptoms, panic attacks and further PTSD symptoms.
+There could be a trial where a victim is required to give evidence, relive their experience, and potentially be cross-examined in court.
+All of these areas can produce ongoing stress and anxiety and induce psychological symptoms, panic attacks, and further PTSD symptoms.

 The justice system does not move quickly.
-The procedures that need to be followed can be slow, drawn-out and ongoing.
+The procedures that need to be followed can be slow, drawn out, and ongoing.
 Miller’s research highlights that PTSD is higher among those who have to endure criminal proceedings in the justice system compared to crime victims in general.
 PTSD is now a recognized disorder that can follow crime victimization.
-Flashbacks and nightmares, interpersonal distancing, cognitive function impairment, anger, grief, fear and anxiety – all are symptoms that can be present leaving a sufferer struggling to live with them day after day.
+Flashbacks and nightmares, interpersonal distancing, cognitive function impairment, anger, grief, fear, and anxiety – all are symptoms that can be present leaving a sufferer struggling to live with them day after day.

 Psychotherapy is one avenue that has proved very successful in helping people psychologically in these circumstances.
-Therapy can provide support and advice on how to deal with feelings and emotions, reactions and responses to others and events in their lives.
+Therapy can provide support and advice on how to deal with feelings and emotions, reactions and responses to others, and events in their lives.
 It can provide practical help to begin to address the areas of most concern and actively help an individual begin to move forward in a positive way.

 Talking, whether with a trained and qualified therapist or with a close friend can be enormously beneficial to us all in different stages in our lives.
-When we have experienced a trauma from crime, talking therapy can be a route to process the feelings involved and an aid to deal with them.
+When we have experienced trauma from crime, talking therapy can be a route to process the feelings involved and an aid to deal with them.
 There are many avenues available to access support and trained therapists.
 Furthermore, if you are a qualified therapist seeking to provide support for individuals in need, there are many options available for you to use your training and provide that help and support.

 In an ongoing research study carried out by University College London (UCL) focusing on older victims of crime, early findings indicate that therapy can be effective in reducing distress in the months after a crime and help with depression and anxiety in the longer term.